-E 10: Uncontaminated litter
+E 11: Uncontaminated litter

 - a.
-Litter must not be allowed to become wet, infested with mites, or otherwise harmfully contaminated. - b.
+Litter must not be allowed to become wet, infested with mites, and insects, or otherwise harmfully contaminated. - b.
 Litter that is wet or otherwise contaminated must not be introduced into hen housing. - c.
-Wet litter resulting from accidental flooding must be replaced.
+Wet litter resulting from accidental flooding must be replaced immediately and corrective action recorded.

-E 11: Litter Storage
+E 12: Litter Storage

-d.
 Fresh litter must be stored indoors in a clean vermin proof area.

-E 12: Understanding the importance of litter
+E 13: Understanding the importance of litter